aroyrev/Opsview-Integrations/CREATE_OPSPACK.md

-# How To Create Your Own Opspack
+# How To Create Your Own Opspack in Opsview Monitor

-See Opsview Documentation on Creating Opspacks here: [Opspacks](https://knowledge.opsview.com/docs/host-templates-2)

-## What is an Opspack

-An Opspack is an integration in Opsview Monitor to add extra functionality by monitoring the state, performance, or system health for a particular technology or service.

-## Creating an Opspack in Opsview Monitor

 An Opspack is the same as a Host Template in Opsview Monitor.
 It should be possible to import an Opspack, apply it to a host and the user should need no further configuration for it to start monitoring that host.